nonetallt/jinitialize-plugin/README.md

 ### abort(string $message);
 Stops the execution of the comand by throwing Nonetallt\Jinitialize\Exceptions\CommandAbortedException.
 The procedure running the command will then attempt to revert executed commands by calling their **revert()** method.

+## configure();
+Implemented from the command class.
+Used to define basic command information, [input options and arguments](http://symfony.com/doc/3.4/console/input.html).

 ### export(string $key, $value);
 Stores a given key - value pair to the application container.
 This should be used to give other plugins access to useful values defined by the command.
 For example, a database plugin might define a command for creating a new database and then export the name of the created database so it can be later used for defining database name in the settings of an application.

 ### import(string $plugin, string $key);
 Get a value stored in the application container.
-Imported values should only be used as default options or suggestions given that they can be null if the commands from a given plugin haven't been executed yet.
+Imported values should only be used as default options or suggestions, given that they can be null if the commands from a given plugin haven't been executed yet.

 ### handle($input, $output, $style);
 The main method for code execution when the command is ran.
 The parameters gives you access to Symfony console I/O. For examples on the I/O usage, please check out the [symfony console documentation](https://symfony.com/doc/current/console/style.html#helper-methods).